codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

      - jasmine init
 {% endhighlight %}

-In this pipeline Docker images have a full prefix, so they are pulled by the respective registry instead of Dockerhub.
+In this pipeline Docker images have a full prefix, so they are pulled by the respective registry instead of DockerHub.

-In this manner you can run any tool in any Codefresh pipeline as long as it is offered in a Docker image.
+In this manner, you can run any tool in any Codefresh pipeline as long as it is offered in a Docker image.
 This means that Codefresh pipelines can work with any programming language and any tool that you can use on your workstation.

 Unlike other CI solutions, you don't need to wait for the Codefresh team to add "native support" for your favorite tool in a Codefresh pipeline.
 You can simply package it in a Docker image yourself and use it straight away.

 ## Using multiple Docker images in a single pipeline

-Notice that unlike other CI solutions, there is no limit on the docker images that you can use in a single pipeline.
-Also all Docker images that take part in the same pipeline, have access to the same project workspace via the [shared Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).
+Notice that unlike other CI solutions, there is no limit on the Docker images that you can use in a single pipeline.
+Also, all Docker images that take part in the same pipeline, have access to the same project workspace via the [shared Codefresh volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps).

 This means that you have maximum flexibility on what tools you use in a single project.
 As an example, let's see a pipeline that is using 4 different images for a single project.